input-output-hk/peras-design/peras-iosim/analyses/congestion/ReadMe.md

 - The event logging and statistics system easily supports analyses such as this.
 - Data on node processing times is needed.

+The following diagram shows the cumulative bytes received by nodes as a function of network latency and bandwidth, illustrating the ttheshold below which bandwidth is saturated by the protocol and block/vote diffusion.

 ![Cumulative bytes received by nodes as a function of network latency and bandwidth](congestion.png)